-- For species subject to Compulsory Inspection (for a list of species requiring Compulsory Inspection see pages 21 [hunting] and 93 [trapping] of the most recently published Hunting and Trapping Regulations Synopsis):
+- For species subject to Compulsory Inspection (for a list of species requiring Compulsory Inspection, see the Hunting and Trapping Regulations Synopsis):

-- o Completed and signed compulsory inspection report, scanned in its entirety and is legible.
+- Completed and signed compulsory inspection report, scanned in its entirety and is legible.

 - When the required documentation proving lawful ownership is not available: